 - ethnographic and qualitative research

-- NGO grant proposals, project reports, and publications
+- NGO and government grant proposals, project reports, and publications

 - indigenous and human rights